Aman2241/Twitter-Sentiment-Analysis/README.md

 1. Now, from your terminal, type `python app.py` to start the server.
 Open a browser and go to `http://localhost:5000` to see the visualization.

 ## Authors
-1. Sangeeth Sudheer
+1. Aman Raj
-2. Amol Suraj Mishra
+2. Prashant Kumar
-3. Aadithyavarma
+3. Saurav Kumar

 ## Screenshots